171 Willis St, Te Aro Wellington

 Opens 7am weekdays, 8.30am Sat; closes 4pm weekdays, 3pm Sat

-Goldmine (no website) is on the corner of Dixon and Willis streets in premises formerly occupied by the high-end sex shop D-Vice and just around the corner from one of my favourite cafes, Hangar.
+Goldmine is on the corner of Dixon and Willis streets in premises formerly occupied by the high-end sex shop D-Vice and just around the corner from one of my favourite cafes, Hangar.
 It features a wall-sized mirror facing the windows on Willis St (not a left over from the sex shop?) which gives the illusion of the space being much bigger than it is.
+I think it has changed hands since I wrote this and the muesli is certainly described differently, so I’ll have to go back: watch this space.

 I was offered the choice of fresh fruit or berry compote with my granola.
 Nice touch!
 And the fresh fruit was a decent service of banana, orange, apple and kiwifruit when it came.
 The quantity of thick, creamy yoghurt (Zany Zeus?) was generous too.